pandodao/docs.pando.im/docs/manual/faq.md

 In theory, Pando supports all the cryptocurrencies supported by Mixin Network, but there are some restrictions on different protocols.

-1. 4swap supports all the cryptocurrencies supported by Mixin Network.
-For the cryptocurrencies that are not listed on 4swap, you can create new pool by yourself to add them at https://governance.pando.im
+1. Pando supports all the cryptocurrencies supported by Mixin Network.
+For the cryptocurrencies that are not listed on Pando Trade, you can create new pool by yourself to add them at https://governance.pando.im
 2. Leaf only supports cryptocurrencies that has high reputation and good liquidity as pledge assets.
 3. Rings currently doesn't accept any new currencies.